jadefr/landing-page-first/README.md

 ```

 ### Carousel Items
-As the testimonial varied greatly in amount of text, the heights should change according for mobile viewport:
+As the testimonial varied greatly in amount of text, the heights should change accordingly for mobile viewport:

 ```
           <v-carousel